-Related questions apply to other psychological theories of meaning in the semantic-memory tradition.
-In order to handle the typicality results mentioned earlier, some investigators proposed that the mental representation of a category like daisies consists of a prototype for that category-for example, a description of a good example of a daisy (e.g., Hampton, 1979; McCloskey & Glucksberg, 1979).
+Related questions apply to other psychological theories of meaning in the semanticmemory tradition.
+To handle the typicality results mentioned earlier, some investigators proposed that the mental representation of a category like daisies consists of a prototype for that category-for example, a description of a good example of a daisy (e.g., Hampton, 1979; Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version.
+McCloskey & Glucksberg, 1979).
 The meaning of "daisy" in these prototype theories would thus include default characteristics, such as growing in gardens, that apply to most, but not all, daisies.
 We will discuss prototype theories in more detail soon, but the point for now is that prototype representations for individual words are difficult to combine to obtain a meaning for phrases that contain them.
-One potential way to combine prototypes-fuzzy set theory (Zadeh, 1965)-proved vulnerable to a range of counterexamples (Osherson & Smith, 1981,
+One potential way to combine prototypes-fuzzy set theory (Zadeh, 1965)-proved vulnerable to a range of counterexamples (Osherson & Smith, 1981, 1982).

-1982).
 In general, the prototypes of constituent concepts can differ from the prototypes of their combinations in unpredictable ways (Fodor, 1994).
 The prototype of BIRDS THAT ARE PETS (perhaps a parakeet-like bird) may differ from the prototypes of both BIRDS and PETS (see Storms, de Boeck, van Mechelen, & Ruts, 1998, for related evidence).
 So if word meanings are prototypes, it is hard to see how the meaning of phrases could be a compositional function of the meaning of their parts.

 Other early theories proposed that category representations consist of descriptions of exemplars of the category in question.
 For example, the mental representation of DAISY would include descriptions of specific daisies that an individual had encoded (e.g., Hintzman, 1986; Medin & Schaffer, 1978; Nosofsky, 1986).
 However, these theories have semantic difficulties of their own (see Rips, 1995).
-For example, if, by chance, the only Nebraskans you've met are chiropractors and the only chiropractors you've met are Nebraskans, then exemplar models appear to mispredict that "Nebraskan" and "chiropractor" will be synonyms for you.
+For example, if, by chance, the only Nebraskans you have met are chiropractors and the only chiropractors you have met are Nebraskans, then exemplar models appear to mispredict that "Nebraskan" and "chiropractor" will be synonyms for you.

-To recap briefly, we've found that experimental research on concepts and categories was largely unable to confirm that global memory organization (as in Quillian's semantic memory) conferred word meaning.
-In addition, neither the global theories that initiated this research nor the local prototype or exemplar theories that this research produced were able to provide insight into the basic semantic problem of how we understand the meaning of novel sentences.
-This left semantic memory theory in the unenviable position of being unable to explain either semantics or memory.
+To recap briefly, we have found that experimental research on concepts and categories was largely unable to confirm that global memory organization (as in Quillian's semantic memory) conferred word meaning.
+In addition, neither the global theories that initiated this Rips, L. J., Smith, E. E., & Medin, D. L. (2012).
+Concepts and categories: Memory, meaning, and metaphysics.
+In K. Holyoak & R. Morrison (Eds.), The Oxford Handbook of Thinking and Reasoning, pp 177-209.
+Submitted version. research nor the local prototype or exemplar theories that this research produced were able to provide insight into the basic semantic problem of how we understand the meaning of novel sentences.
+This left semantic-memory theory in the unenviable position of being unable to explain either semantics or memory.